 Let’s talk about the most common types of fats and what we need to know about them when considering adding them to our diets.

-Saturated fats are solid at room temperature and are most commonly found in animal byproducts like high-fat and processed meat and high-fat dairy such as cheese and butter.
+Saturated fats are solid at room temperature and are most commonly found in animal byproducts like high-fat and processed meat and high-fat dairies such as cheese and butter.
 Trans fats, which are man-made fats derived from vegetable oil, also fall under the saturated fats category.
 These are most often found in highly processed foods since they are cheaper alternatives to using butter or high-quality oil.
 These fats can increase the LDL level in our blood, which is “bad” cholesterol when consumed in excess, so enjoy these foods moderately.

 Unsaturated fats are what gets labeled as “good fats” most of the time.
 These include both polyunsaturated fats and monounsaturated fats like olive oil, avocado, and whole eggs.
 These fat sources can help reduce LDL cholesterol levels while increasing HDL levels, which is good cholesterol!